ArthurWHenry/js-challenge-boilerplate/README.md

 ## Running Tests

-The project includes a comprehensive test suite making sure that the individual components are working and the overall functionality of the application is working
+The project includes a comprehensive test suite making sure that the individual components are working and the overall functionality of the application is working.

 ### Prerequisites for Running Tests